 So, Does Medifast Really Work?

-Having said that, the best way to answer the question of whether Medifast works is to consult the wisdom of the masses by looking over the customer reviews.
+Ok, thanks for the generic answer!
+It seems the best way to answer the question of whether Medifast works is to consult the wisdom of the masses by looking over the scores of customer reviews online.

 - Negative ratings: 7% (1-2 stars)